top_heading

 When we recite this 3-word Arabic phrase consisting of 14 letters to glorify the highness of God at the most humble position, we may reflect on the following verses to realize His highness.

-6. Dedicating the prayer to God at sitting – Ash-Hadu An Laa-Elaha Ella Allah; Wahdahu; Laa-Shareeka Lah.
+6. Dedicating the prayer to God at sitting – Ash-Hadu An Laa-Ilaaha Illaa Allah; Wahdahu; Laa-Shareeka Lah.

 A 8-word Arabic phrase consisting of 30 letters Tashahhud is recited to reconfirm that we are striving to be submitters, truly devoting our worship to God alone.

-[3:18] God bears witness that there is no god except He, and so do the angels and those who possess knowledge.
-Truthfully and equitably, He is the absolute god; there is no god but He, the Almighty, Most Wise.
+[3:18] God has borne witness that there is no god except He, and so has done the angels and possessors of the knowledge established with the justice: there is no god except He – the Almighty, the Wise.

-[47:19] You shall know that: “There is no other god beside God,” and ask forgiveness of your sins and the sins of all believing men and women.
-God is fully aware of your decisions and your ultimate destiny.
+[47:19] So, you (Muhammad) shall know that there is no god except God, and shall ask forgiveness for your (Muhammad) sin and for the believing men and the believing women.
+And God knows all of your return and all of your reward.

-7. Ending the prayer at sitting – Al-salaamu ‘Alaykum
+7. Ending the prayer at sitting – As’salaamu `Alaykum

 A 2-word Arabic phrase consisting of 8-letters is recited to end the prayer wishing the peace from God for all the true believers on earth realizing that He is the One who provides us with peace and security, which may also eliminates our natural stinginess.